vahid-f/Deep-RL/Continous-Control---DRL---Udacity-master (1)/Continous-Control---DRL---Udacity-master/README.md

 ## Project details
 For this project, I will train an robotic arm to reach target locations in [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+In this project, an agent learns to control a double-jointed arm to follow the target locations (Reacher environment).
+A reward of +0.1 is provided for each step that the agent's hand is in the target location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector is a number between -1 and 1.
+The task is episodic, and in order to solve the environment, an agent must get an average score of +30 over 100 consecutive episodes.

 <img src=https://github.com/vahid-f/Deep-RL/blob/master/Continous-Control---DRL---Udacity-master%20(1)/Continous-Control---DRL---Udacity-master/images/example_env.png />